BirdLifeInternational/track2kba/README.md

-Key functions include utilities to estimate individual core use areas, the level of representativeness of the tracked sample, and overlay individual distributions to identify important aggregation areas.
+Key functions include utilities to estimate individual core use areas, the level of representativeness of the tracked sample, and overlay individual distributions to identify important sites at the population level.
 Other functions assist in plotting the results, formatting your data set, and splitting and summarizing individual foraging trips.

-### Installation
+## Installation

 ------------------------------------------------------------------------